kailasdreams/netscaler_automation/README.md

 ## Notes
 - For production, do NOT store credentials in `config.py`.
 Use environment variables or a secrets manager.
 - The NitRO API requires network reachability to your ADC from the machine running this app.
+- for  Support please contact to kailas Pathade 7777050805